FreedomBen/breakout71/Readme.md

 Each downgrade acts as a score multiplier.
 Your goal is no longer to score higher, but to go farther

+# Challenges

 Possible challenges :
     - Add negative coins that make the coin magnet less usage
   - add negative bricks that clear coins and reset combo
   - add a brick eating enemy that forces you to play fast
   - add a force field for 10s that negates hots start
   - other perks can be randomly turned off
   - ball keeps accelerating until unplayable
   - graphical effects like trail, contrast, blur to make it harder to see what's going on
   - ball creates a draft behind itself that blows coins in odd patterns
+  - bricks are invisible

 - add red anti-coins that apply downgrades
   - destroy your combo